tupui/tupui/README.md

 <img src="https://img.shields.io/badge/%F0%9F%94%A7 Editor-PyCharm-green" height="20" alt="Editor: PyCharm"/>
 </p>

-I am Pamphile Tupui Roy, an AI/Backend Engineer working at [iTranslate](https://itranslate.com/).
+I am Pamphile Tupui Roy, a Software Engineer working at [Quansight](http://quansight.com/).
 I like to learn new things and share (using MIT most of the time).

 ### 🔭 What I do here...</strong>
 I am a [SciPy](https://github.com/scipy/scipy) core-developer.
 I also play around: